drfidel/medline_plus_connect_demo/README.md

 :gem: A Ruby API wrapper library, and Rails 5 demo application, for retrieving information from the National Library of Medicine's ["Medlineplus Connect" API](https://medlineplus.gov/connect/overview.html).

-:eyeglasses: You can view a live demo of this application [here, on Heroku](https://toddsmedlinedemo.herokuapp.com/).
+:eyeglasses: You can view a live demo of this application [on Heroku](https://toddsmedlinedemo.herokuapp.com/).
 Free Heroku dynos take a few moments to wake from sleep.

 :hospital: Currently there is one feature: fetching consumer facing information associated with [ICD-10](https://en.wikipedia.org/wiki/ICD-10) codes.